fdescollonges/SmartLampLabs/Lab5_SmartLampAssistant.md

 ### F. Make the conversation actionable
 * We want the conversation to control the lamp.
 Since the sample conversation already has commands to set the state of lights, we will hook them up to our code that sends a command to the streetlamp.
-* Switch back to your Streetlight flow, and locate the IBM IoT output node used to send the intensity to the lamp (in the `Set Light` flow).
+* Switch back to your Streetlight flow, and locate the IBM IoT output node used to send the intensity to the lamp (in the `Set RaspiLamp colors` node).
 From the palette, add two input link and two change nodes.
 Wire them to the IoT output node as shown:
 ![](images_Lab5/markdown-img-paste-20180612013229885.png)
 	 Edit the two link nodes and name them Lamp On and Lamp Off respectively.
 The Link nodes will carry information from the LampBot flow to this one.
 * Edit the two Change nodes so that they set the msg.payload to numeric value 9 and 0 respectively: ![](images_Lab5/markdown-img-paste-20180610194811966.png)
 * Deploy the flow.
 * Return to the LampBot flow editor.
 Add a Switch node and wire it to the output of the Conversation node.
-We will interpret the value of the Conversation’s lightonoff context parameter to set the lamp value accordingly.
+We will interpret the value of the Conversation’s lightonoff context parameter (contained in `msg.payload.context.lightonoff` ) to set the lamp value accordingly.
 * Edit the switch node to add an additional output and trigger one when the value is the on string and the other when the value is the off string.
 This will create two outputs on the switch node. ![](images_Lab5/markdown-img-paste-20180610194951971.png)
 * Add two link output nodes, wire each one to an output of the switch node, then edit them and select the Lamp On and Lamp Off links from the Street Light Tab:
 ![](images_Lab5/markdown-img-paste-2018061201374394.png)